1 September 2018

 Confirmation is such a powerful bias that we usually are not aware of how profoundly it’s affecting us.
 Furthermore, we have little power over how dramatically it shapes our thinking process.

 Do people change political affiliations and switch their support from Party A to Party B?
 Of course.
-But the occasions under which they do so concur with a dramatic disjunctive between what they expect and what is actually occuring.
+But the occasions under which they do so concur with a dramatic disjunctive between what they expect and what is actually occurring.
 Thus, confirmation bias surfaces in the mind.
 The tension is brought to the surface of consciousness.

 Only at that point does the mind, in its constant search for equilibrium, decide to adopt a new system of beliefs and principles that allow it to support a different party or candidate.